realpython/python-guide/docs/starting/install/win.rst

 available here: `ez_setup.py <https://bitbucket.org/pypa/setuptools/raw/bootstrap/ez_setup.py>`_

-You'll now have a new command available to you: **easy_install**.
+You'll now have a new command available to you: :program:`easy_install`.
 It is considered by many to be deprecated, so we will install its replacement:
-**pip**.
-Pip allows for uninstallation of packages, and is actively maintained, unlike easy_install.
+:program:`pip`.
+Pip allows for uninstallation of packages, and is actively maintained, unlike :program:`easy_install`.

-To install pip, run the python script available here:
+To install :program:`pip`, run the Python script available here:
 `get-pip.py <https://raw.github.com/pypa/pip/master/contrib/get-pip.py>`_